 The Traditional Charm of Ceramic

 Ceramic is a widely used material for both tea and coffee mugs.
 It is durable, retains heat well, and comes in a variety of glazes and designs.
 Ceramic mugs can be porous or non-porous, with the latter being preferable for those who enjoy different types of tea, as it does not retain flavors from previous uses.
+True craftsmanship defines every great mug.
+CURVD’s insights on high-quality ceramic design show how thoughtful materials and form can turn a simple object into a lasting essential.

 The Elegance of Porcelain